Beitar Jerusalem F.C.: 2010s

 Before the beginning of 2013/14 season, Eli Cohen II was appointed as Head Coach until December 2013.
 Ronny Levy replaced Cohen, but the club failed to improve in its achievements.

 In April 2014, Menachem Koretski become the new coach until January 2015.
 Koretski was replaced by Guy Levy who led the club into the fourth place in the Championship table standings.
 For the first time since 2007, Beitar returned to European tournaments to compete in the European League.
 In June 2015 Slobodan Drapić became the new coach.

 During the Europa League second qualifying round first leg at Sporting Charleroi, the game between Beitar and FC Charleroi was delayed for three minutes due to the unruly behavior of some Israeli supporters.
 The club suffered a heavy loss in Charleroi (5–1) and the owner Eli Tabib announced he would leave the club.

 At the end of 2015–16 season, Beitar finished in the 3rd place in IPL and qualified for the Europa League first qualifying round.
 Slobodan Drapić left the club due to his contract ended and Ran Ben Shimon was appointed as the new manager.
 Beitar signed new players as: Idan Vered, Marcel Heister and Erik Sabo.

 At the end of 2017–18 season, Beitar finished in the 3rd place in IPL and reach the Israeli cup final, but lost the title to Hapoel Haifa.
 Beitar Jerusalem scored at least one goal in each and every one of 36 league games in 2017–18 season, continuing scoring since the last 6 league games in 2016–17 season since 22 April 2017 making a record of 42 consecutive league games that Beitar Jerusalem scored, before adding the 1st league game in the next season, by scoring in it, making a record of 43 consecutive league games that Beitar Jerusalem scored, the historical record for the Israeli football ever.
 Beitar scored 75 league goals in 2017–18 season, even its record score in 1993–94 season.

-On 13 May 2018, the club announced that it was changing its official name to Beitar Trump Jerusalem Football Club, saying that U.S. President Donald J. Trump had "displayed courage, vision and true love for the people of Israel and their capital."
+On 13 May 2018, the club announced that it was changing its official name to Beitar Trump Jerusalem Football Club, saying that U.S. President Donald Trump had "displayed courage, vision and true love for the people of Israel and their capital."

 On Monday, 13 August 2018, Beitar Jerusalem was sold to Moshe Hogeg, a high-tech entrepreneur, for 26.5 million NIS, which was 18 million NIS to Eli Tabib and 8.5 million NIS for debts payments and avoiding lawsuits.
 During that week Israeli defender Tal Ben Haim joined with the club.
 After buying the team, Hogeg said that he hoped to put it on a "new path" and that religion would no longer be a factor in the club's personnel decisions.